Rescheduling the March 20 Administrative Hearing Officer Training

 If you have any questions or need additional information, please feel free to contact us.
 We will send out a new confirmation for everyone closer to the June 12th training date.
 Thank you, and we look forward to seeing everyone in June.

-What are the responsibilities of the Administrative Hearings Branch?
+What are the responsibilities of the Administrative Hearings Division?

-The Administrative Hearings Branch is assigned several areas of responsibility by KRS 15.111, with the division's two major responsibilities being:
+The Administrative Hearings Division is assigned several areas of responsibility by KRS 15.111, with the division's two major responsibilities being:

 - To maintain a pool of hearing officers, with the necessary support staff, for conducting administrative hearings for government boards and agencies; and